charbugs/emphasize/README.md

+__Note__: This project was part of my master thesis and is not maintained.

-:tada: Emphasize brings advanced text search tools to your browser. :bird:
+Advanced text search tools for chrome.

 [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/emphasize/akkppidlpcckbggkbbkfjobkaahbgajk)